PSHE (Personal, Social, Health and Economic Education)

 Implementation:

-Mrs. Bingley is our PSHE Co-ordinator.
+Mrs. Carpenter is our PSHE Co-ordinator.

 At St. Mary's, PSHE is taught through "Personal, Social and Emotional Development" within the Early Years Foundation Stage Curriculum in Acorn and Chestnut (Nursery and Reception):